hotwilson/ship/README.md

    that connects to the MongoDB Box updated by Box and draws whatever cron services are updating TTL (Time To Live)<br />
    (<a target="_blank" href="https://github.com/ttrahan-beta/dv">https://github.com/ttrahan-beta/dv</a>)

+A Java (Spring Boot) sample app can also be considered, but let's first look at the simpler Node.js example.

 Because we have two apps, we can see when one service i.e. box or dv changes,